Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

 EU citizens can access a range of support, including:

-- Digital assistance for those who may struggle to access information or do not have the technology and/or digital confidence to apply online.
+- Digital assistance for those who do not have the appropriate skills, access or confidence to apply online.
 Community organisations which provide digital assistance can access full training and payment for every applicant they assist via the We Are Digital programme.
-The support is available over the phone, at one of over 150 local centres or – where necessary – at home.
+This support is available over the phone, at one of over 150 local centres or – where necessary – at home.

-- ID verification services are being hosted by a number of local registration services at councils where people can, for a small fee charged by the local authority for providing this service, get their passport checked in person.
-We would like to see a good geographical spread of local authorities choosing to offer this service – especially in those localities that have the largest EU citizen populations.
-Training and assistance in setting up the service is provided.
+- ID verification services are being hosted by a number of local registration services at councils where people can, for a small fee charged by the local authority for providing this service, get their passport verified in person.
+We would like local authorities across the UK to offer this service, particularly in areas with the largest EU populations.
+Training and assistance to set up the service is provided.
+A list of current locations offering this service is available online.
 If you would like to offer this service, please contact firstname.lastname@example.org who is coordinating on behalf of the National Registration Panel.

 - Advice on housing, benefits, services and employment issues.
 In some cases, local authorities have opted to provide translations services to support EU citizens who don’t speak English apply for the EU Settlement Scheme.

-- Translated materials about the EU Settlement Scheme will be available in 23 EU languages and Welsh once the scheme is fully live.
+- Translated communication materials about the EU Settlement Scheme are available in 26 European languages.

 Fair and effective implementation